 The best credit card companies save their most impressive offers for consumers with high FICO scores.
 Banks assume that you'll pay your bills on time, rarely run through more than half of your available credit, and rack up lots of big-ticket purchases that earn them some tidy fees from merchants.

 TrueEarnings® Card from Costco and American Express.
 If you're already shopping at Costco, you're probably pretty sharp with your money.
 One of the best cash-back credit cards on the market, TrueEarnings doubles as your Costco membership card.
 It converts your cash back rewards on eligible purchases into vouchers redeemable at the nationwide discount warehouse club.
+Terms and restrictions apply.

 The best credit card offers for excellent credit change often, especially when banks try to poach each other's high-value clients at the end of each quarter.